 Since the planes are so loud, most of this information was given in the lobby before the helmets are placed on.
 The plane we were about to take off on first flew in 1964 but from first glance, looked like the ‘bad ass’ out of the bunch with black flames painted on the nose of the aircraft.

-The C2 plane (aka COD- Carrier on Delivery) has only 2 windows, the seats face backwards (which takes some getting to use on the equilibrium portion), has one ramp in the back and is about the biggest ship that lands on an aircraft carrier.
+The C2 plane (aka COD- Carrier on Delivery) has only 2 windows, the seats face backward (which takes some getting to use on the equilibrium portion), has one ramp in the back, and is about the biggest ship that lands on an aircraft carrier.

 Sorry, no bathrooms, peanuts or pillows provided.
 There is however overhead storage for the oxygen masks and life raft.
 Great confidence booster.